 - Moisten the plant by thoroughly watering it.

 - Place the pot in a warm, humid room with medium indirect sunlight.

 Alternatively, you can immediately root the stem cutting in the potting soil.

-Instead of putting it into the water, dip the cut in rooting hormone and plant it in moist potting soil.
+Instead of putting it into the water, dip the cut in rooting hormone and plant it in moist soil.

-b.
-Propagate Via Air Layering
+2. Propagate Via Air Layering

 However, it may only apply to outdoor Ficus Altissima trees to support additional growth.